The Cropping of Images – The Top 5 Tips the Pros Use When Working in Lightroom!

 You’re about to learn something about me.
 I am a wee bit OCD when it comes to this rule for cropping photos.
 One of the first things that will drive me batty and ruin an image entirely for me is a crooked horizon!
-It’s a pretty simple fix that all too many beginning photographers (and even some more seasoned) miss.
-If your landscape photography image has a horizon line in it, then it should be straight, even if you have a person and their full body in the image.
+It’s a pretty simple fix that many beginning photographers (and even some more seasoned) miss.
+If your landscape photography image has a horizon line, it should be straight, even if you have a person whose entire body shows in it.
 That’s it.
 There are tools a-plenty when you’re cropping in Lightroom to make it right.
 Straightening the horizon is quick and straightforward.
 Just do it.
 Straighten it.

-In the odd event that it doesn’t work quite right, you can use the Transform sliders to rotate the image until the horizon is level.
-If this is your first time using the Transform tool, go ahead and experiment with the buttons in there to see what it does with your image.
+If it doesn’t work right, you can use the transform sliders to rotate the image until the horizon is level.
+If this is your first time using the Transform tool, experiment with the buttons in there to see what it does with your image.

-Now that you’ve mastered some of the basic crop rules, now you can creatively take a try at breaking the rules with intention, which brings me to our next pro tip.
+Now that you’ve mastered some of the basic crop rules, you can creatively try breaking the rules with intention, which brings me to our next pro tip.

 Now take a look at this shot.
 See how much-added drama there is when tilting the horizon intentionally.
 This little guy walks EXACTLY like his dad.
-By tilting the image, your eye is drawn away from the background and right to his body mechanics.
+Your eye is drawn away from the background and right to his body mechanics by tilting the image.

-5 – Let The Details Tell The Story
+Rule 5 for Cropping of Images – Let The Details Tell The Story

 Now – to bring it all together – your photo’s overall point is to tell a story, right?
-It just makes sense to take care of the details when you’re cropping in Lightroom.
+It makes sense to take care of the details when you’re cropping in Lightroom.
 Handling small details allows the viewer to see the story you’re telling without getting distracted by, well, distracting elements of the photo.
-So if you see something out of place, such as a dirty spot on a shirt or a character who doesn’t belong making an appearance, then crop them right out.
+So if you see something out of place, such as a dirty spot on a shirt or a character who doesn’t belong, then crop them right out.
 Here’s a great example of an extra character showing up to distract the viewer’s eye from the main focus.
 See that guy in the yellow shirt?
 Hard NOT to see him, isn’t it?
 My eye goes right to him first.
-The story I’m telling in this photo has nothing to do with him.
+In this photo, the story I’m telling has nothing to do with him.
 A quick crop removing him makes a big difference and allows your eye to go straight to the photo’s two main subjects.

-Now that you have some basic knowledge about cropping photos and tools at your disposal, get out there and practice shooting.
-Then see what happens when you apply this knowledge when you’re cropping in Lightroom!
+Now that you have some basic knowledge about tools for cropping photos get out there and practice shooting.
+Then see what happens when you apply this knowledge when cropping in Lightroom!
 Remember that you can use many of these rules right in-camera as you compose your photos.
 But no worries if you miss the shot.
-Now you have the option to apply the rules or break them after you take the picture.
-One of the many advantages of digital photography is that you can take as many photos as you want and experiment with what looks best to your eye!
+Now you can apply the rules or break them after you take the picture.
+One of the many advantages of digital photography is that you can take as many photos as possible and experiment with what looks best to your eye!
 You get to choose when you want to follow the rules and when you want to break them!